ramda/ramda/tpl/README.md

      width="200" height="235" align="left" hspace="12" />
 Using this library should feel as much like using Javascript as possible.
-Of course it's functional Javascript, but we're not introducting lambda expressions in strings, we're not borrowing consed lists, we're not porting over all of the Clojure functions.
+Of course it's functional Javascript, but we're not introducting lambda expressions in strings, we're not borrowing Consed lists, we're not porting over all of the Clojure functions.

 Our basic data structures will be normal Javascript objects, and our